eliashossain001/Beam-Search/README.md

 # File description

 > n_best_sequence.py: This file is all about finding n best sequence in each time step.
-The data has been used as a POC, however, you can replace based on your requirements.
+The data has been used as a proof of concept. <br>
-> n_best_token.py: Finding n-best word token in every time step on top of beam search decoding algorithm.
+> n_best_token.py: Finding n-best word token in every time step on top of beam search decoding algorithm. <br>
-> n_best_token_lp.py: This file uses length penalty concepts, which are significant and are an important part of the beam search algorithm.
+> n_best_token_lp.py: This file uses length penalty concepts, which are significant and are an important part of the beam search algorithm. <br>
-> greedy_token.py: This file applies the concepts of greedy search decoding algorithm for the purpose of comparative analysis
+> greedy_token.py: This file applies the concepts of greedy search decoding algorithm for the purpose of comparative analysis. <br>